Ph.D. Theatre, Bowling Green State University

 M.A.
 Theatre, University of Northern Iowa

 B.A.
 Drama/Speech, Clarke College

 Jim is an Associate Professor of Theatre & Performance Studies.
-He teaches First-Year Seminar, Introduction to Theatre Studies, Theatre History/Theory and is the course coordinator for Theatre in Society, the TPS General Education course.
+He teaches Theatre History/Theory, Introduction to Theatre Studies and is the course coordinator for Theatre in Society, the TPS General Education course.

 He's a theatre generalist who has worked as an actor, director, deviser, dramaturg,

 designer and puppeteer, Jim has also published and presented research on the history

 of comic books, the development of musical theatre in the Harlem Renaissance, fan

 culture, and the intersections of performance and sports in Major League Baseball